-In keeping with the policies of the Boy Scouts of America, the rules for acceptance and participation in camp programs are the same for everyone without regard to race, creed, color, national origin, sex, or handicap.
+In keeping with the policies of Scouting America, the rules for acceptance and participation in camp programs are the same for everyone without regard to race, creed, color, national origin, sex, or handicap.
 Strict youth protection guidelines will be followed at all times.